 What do you teach your children?
 Read more

 We teach our children that they are capable of looking into their own hearts and minds for religious truth, and that no one can tell them what they must believe.
 We teach them about the kinds of answers others have made to the great questions of religion.
 We teach them that their natural response of awe and wonder to the beauty of the world is a spiritual response.
-We teach them to think about moral and ethical issues, and we teach them to be curious and respectful rather than frightened or angry when they encounter persons who are different from themselves.
+We teach them to think about moral and ethical issues, and we teach them to be curious and respectful when they encounter persons who are different from themselves.

 Where can I get more information?
 Read more